Archived Fire Damage Blog Posts

 It is reported by the U.S. Fire Administration that grill fires occur at least 5,700 times every year, making them more prevalent than many realize.
-Grilling can be a fun and safe activity, however, as long as you follow the proper fire safety protocols when you do it.
+But grilling can be a fun and safe activity if you follow the proper fire safety protocols when you do it.

 Keep Grilling Fun, Safe and Fire-Free